lammps/lammps/doc/src/pair_ilp_graphene_hbn.rst

 Restrictions
 """"""""""""

-This fix is part of the USER-MISC package.
+This pair style is part of the INTERLAYER package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package
+<Build_package>` doc page for more info.

-This pair potential requires the newton setting to be *on* for pair interactions.
+This pair style requires the newton setting to be *on* for pair interactions.

 The BNCH.ILP potential file provided with LAMMPS (see the potentials